 Before you are effected by the Welfare Reforms you should start to budget for other household expenses and if you do not already have a bank account, open an account which allows you to set up Direct Debits, you can then ensure that your rent is paid on the day you receive your benefits to avoid falling into arrears.

-Please contact Andy Robinson, Housing Officer on 01730 263589 if you require any further information.
+Please contact our Housing Team on 01730 263589 if you require any further information.

 Under Occupation Charge (Bedroom Tax)